finos/a11y-theme-builder/docs/architecture/base-services.md

 As a result, a dark and light mode are generated for each color theme and all the calculations are made to transform the interface accordingly.

-In addition to making the required color changes to reduce the eye strain while maintaining the required contrast levels, adjust the brightness of images by adding on a desaturation layer (a black layer with an opacity of 5%) over the image.
+In addition to making the required color changes to reduce eye strain while maintaining the required contrast levels, adjust the brightness of images by adding on a desaturation layer (a black layer with an opacity of 5%) over the image.

 ### Focus state